Scroll to content

 PE and Forest Schools

-Sainfoin will go swimming every Wednesday this half term – please ensure your child has a swimming costume (one piece), hat, googles if required and a towel.
-It is a statutory requirement that each child leaves primary school being able to swim 25metres without stopping and unaided, therefore these sessions are compulsory.
-Although perhaps more importantly, swimming is a basic and incredibly vital life skill that can save lives and therefore is it important your child is given this opportunity
+Sainfoin will continue to go swimming every Wednesday this half term – please ensure your child has a swimming costume (one piece), hat, googles if required and a towel.
+It has been wonderful seeing the children developing their skills and confidence so far.
+Swimming is a basic and incredibly vital life skill that can save lives, and also be a lot of fun when they are confident in the water.

-The additional PE session this half term will take place every Friday afternoon.
-This half term will be Basketball.
+The additional PE session this half term will take place on the Thursdays for the 2nd half of this half term beginning 20th March.
+This half term will be Tag Rugby.

 Forest Schools education is led by Mrs Shreeve.
 On Forest School days, children should come to school in their uniform and have a complete change of weather appropriate clothes, including footwear, for Forest Schools – muckiness is part of the joy of the session as the children fully immerse themselves in the experience.